sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 ##### Example

-Here is a short example so you get the idea.
+Here is a short example, so you get the idea.

 Story name: `As a customer I want to be able to buy a cookie with the app`